Concrete (student newspaper): History

-Concrete was first published on January 22, 1992, continuing a tradition of student media at UEA that included Phoenix and Insight.
+Concrete was first published on 22 January 1992, continuing a tradition of student media at UEA that included Phoenix and Insight.
 There was also an earlier short-lived magazine called Concrete in the 1970s, whose logo was adapted by the newspaper in a redesign in 1997.
-The paper was originally set up independently of both the University and student union, though with the support of the School of English and American Studies.
+The paper was originally set up independently of both the university and student union, though with the support of the School of English and American Studies.
 It became part of the UEA Students' Union in 1995, and formally became a Union society in 2001.
 It is therefore funded and published by the UEA Students' Union, with writers and editors paying nominal subs.
 Advertising is also co-ordinated by the Students' Union, however the newspaper retains editorial independence.

 Concrete was unusual among UK student newspapers in having a full-time paid student editor who was not a sabbatical officer of the student union.
-However, in 2012 this system was discontinued and the job became a part-time unpaid position alongside academic studies.
+However, in 2012 this system was discontinued, and the job became a part-time unpaid position alongside academic studies.
 Other senior editorial positions were created on a flexible basis to help alleviate the responsibilities, including Online Editor.

-On September 29, 1993, Concrete launched a standalone entertainment supplement called The Event which was offered for sale off-campus.
-The last standalone edition of The Event was published on March 2, 1994 but the brand was retained.
+On 29 September 1993 Concrete launched a standalone entertainment supplement called The Event which was offered for sale off-campus.
+The last standalone edition of The Event was published on 2 March 1994, but the brand was retained.
 It was replaced by Venue in 2010 which continues as a separate, pull-out magazine inside the paper today.

-Past editors and contributors have had notable careers in the media, including Polly Graham, who was a founding member of the Daily Mirror newspaper's The 3am Girls gossip column, and Katie Hind, who was The People's showbiz editor.
-Many alumni have gone into jobs with local newspaper group Archant.